pweibert/leimen-emacs/README.md

 - Setup as default emacs config
   - `cd ~ && git clone https://github.com/pweibert/leimen-emacs.git`
   - `mv .emacs.d .emacs.d_backup`
-  - `mv pauls-emacs-config .emacs.d && cd .emacs.d`
+  - `mv leimen-emacs .emacs.d && cd .emacs.d`
   - `./install_dependencies.sh`
 - When opening a file in an unknown language emacs lsp package will propmpt you for the language server you want to use, download and install it on your system automatically e.g. ts-ls language server can be used for typescript development.